Average Electricity Prices in $/kWh – 2023

 Hydroelectric power is renewable, having zero to low carbon emissions

-We analyzed data from the EPA data store.
-Note we analyze residential electricity prices.
+We analyzed data from the EPA data store, specifically residential electricity prices.
 Commercial vs residential electricity rates are quite different.
+Here is a table of estimated electricity prices for each state.
+Please check out our city-specific electricity rates for much higher geographic resolution.

 Estimated Electricity Prices In Cents/kWh For Each State